prebid/Prebid.js/prebid-mobile/code-integration-android.md

 | MoPub             | Interstitial   | `MoPubInterstitial`        | `public void load()`                               |

 ## Enable Prebid With Auto Refresh On
-Prebid Mobile Android does not update the bids automatically for auto refesh, the following code integration is required when you have auto refresh turned on for your ad units.
+Prebid Mobile Android does not update the bids automatically like iOS implementation.
+To enable prebid with auto refesh, the following code integration is required.

 ### Primary Ad Server is MoPub
 For MoPub banner, in the banner ad listener implementation, add the following API usage.
 ```
 // MoPub Banner Listener Implementation
 @Override
 public void onBannerLoaded(MoPubView banner) {
     Prebid.attachBids(banner, YOUR-AD-UNIT-ID-HERE, Context);
 }

 @Override
 public void onBannerFailed(MoPubView banner, MoPubErrorCode errorCode) {
     Prebid.attachBids(banner, YOUR-AD-UNIT-ID-HERE, Context);
 }
  ```

 ### Primary Ad Server is DFP
 For DFP banner, the `loadAd(AdRequest)` has to be called again with updated bids info.
+If not, same set of bids will be used repeatedly until `loadAd()` is called with a new `AdRequest`.
 We recommend doing client side auto refresh yourself using code like the following:
  ```
 final Handler handler = new Handler(Looper.getMainLooper());
 Runnable refreshRunnable = new Runnable() {